 I, too, sound my barbaric yawp.
+I sound it each time I write a poem, and I sound it here.
 This blog is my barbaric yawp, my conduit for expressing myself.
 It's where I give voice to that something deep inside me that aches to be heard.
 Every time I post, I sound my barbaric yawp across the blogosphere.

 We all do.

 And I think Mr. Keating—and Mr. Whitman—would be proud.